cloudigrade/cloudigrade/docs/rest-api-examples.rst

 results down to activity under accounts whose names match at least one of the words in that argument.

+You may include an optional "account_id" query string argument to filter results down to activity for a specific clount (Cloud Account).
+This can be combined with the "user_id" argument if the caller is a superuser to get information specific to a different user.

 In this example, an account named "greatest account ever" is included because it contains the word "eat" even though it does not contain the word "tofu".